horizoncrafts/flutter-guide/Journal.md

 And then you decide, to actually go back to original version and the fun happens one more time.

 Sometimes I wish it was faster.
 Discussing over and over details of how widges are formatted makes me feel stuck.
 It would be better to get more concepts tought now.

+Seems like a many of the challenges (eg lifting the state) can be solved in different manners.
+Well, I assume we're learning the "flutteral" way in Shwartzmuller's course.

+I think I start to see how the state management is not at all replacement to MVC.
+It's just a framework thing, a convention on how to update GUI.

+### Private methods passed to other library

+This is kind of unclear.
+A `_privateMethod` is not available outside a library, right?
+But when passing it via "pointer" it can be used from within other library.
+I guess that underscore conventions makes it easy for compiler to check whether there's a call to private function, but it doesn't care to do any checks when things are passed around "behind the scenes".

+### Scrollable column

+It's interesting, that actually a column doesn't do scrolling, but you rather wrap it in dedicated scrollable widget.
+Makes sense.